Talk to any software developer today, and within minutes, he or she will bring Artificial Intelligence or Machine Learning into the conversation.

 Spread of Automation

 Deep learning is rising at an exponential pace, and its impact can be seen in our daily routine.
-From face recognition to home automation, it is gradually becoming an integral part of our life.
+From facial recognition to home automation, it is gradually becoming an integral part of our life.
 The main aim of automation is to create an efficient work system.

 Automation at Work